Parable of the Renegades

 She would later translate this to Lucas as [Rio's Third Law: Reaper's Embrace].

 It was a step forward in her development to learning more about herself, but Rio wasn't satisfied yet.
 She had one more [Renegade] related secret she wanted to try out.
-Finding solitude near a lake in the middle of a forest, Rio, looking into her own reflection in the water after removing her clothes, gave herself a small vertical incision with her katana in the center of her chest.
+Finding solitude near a lake in the middle of a forest, Rio, looking into her own reflection in the water after removing her clothes, used her katana to give herself a small incision in the center of her chest.
 Then she thrust both of her hands into the wound and after some hesitation... proceeded to rend her flesh apart.

 The pained screams of Rio rang through the forest, scaring animals big and small into hiding.
 More of her flesh was ripped off, revealing that another body resided beneath her skin.
 When the last chunk of bloody human flesh and viscera hit the dirt, Rio looked once more into her reflection.

 She continued to stand on two legs, but she no longer looked the same, having lost her genitalia and gained new appendages that protruded from different parts of her body.
-Below the location of her right collarbone was a glowing tattoo-like mark, resembling a deformed butterfly and pulsating like a heart with a slight blue glow.
+Somewhere on her body was a glowing tattoo-like mark, resembling a deformed butterfly and pulsating like a heart with a slight blue glow.
 This was the weak point that only reveals itself when the inhuman form, the real form of the [Renegade] beneath their fake human skin and organs is exposed - the [Stigma].

-The look on Rio's face was hard to determine because it no longer looked capable of expressing emotion.
-Stretching a pair of her new appendages out, Rio vanished from the forest with a shockwave that shattered the sound barrier, leaving behind a boneless corpse that degenerated into nothingness.
+The look on Rio's face couldn’t be determined because it no longer looked capable of expressing emotion.
+Stretching a pair of her new appendages out, Rio vanished from the forest with a shockwave that shattered the sound barrier, leaving behind a boneless corpse that disintegrated into nothingness.